Charlotte Cleverley-Bisman: Disease onset

-The morning of 17 June 2004, Cleverley-Bisman vomited and was unhappy, but the parents took it as anticipated teething pains.
-By mid-morning she developed a small blemish on her neck, and her mother rushed her to Waiheke Ostend Medical Centre, where staff diagnosed meningococcemia.
-In ten minutes she was covered with small spots.
-She was injected with penicillin, and rushed to Starship Children's Health by helicopter.
-Half an hour after the first spots were noticed, she was blistered, swollen, and purple over her entire body, with her extremities blackening.
+On the morning of 17 June 2004, Cleverley-Bisman vomited and acted distressed; her parents assumed this to be due to anticipated teething pains.
+By mid-morning, she had developed a small skin blemish on her neck, and her mother rushed her to the doctor's office, where staff diagnosed meningococcemia.
+Within ten minutes of her arrival, she was observed to be covered with small spots, a classic sign of the disease.
+She was then injected with penicillin, and airlifted to Starship Children's Health by helicopter.
+Within half an hour of the first spots being noticed, she was blistered, swollen, and purple over her entire body, with her extremities blackening.
 She was not expected to survive, and needed to be resuscitated twice during her first half-hour at Starship.
-She was connected to life support systems which fed her, transfused blood and drugs, and assisted her breathing.
+She was connected to life-support systems, which fed her, transfused blood and drugs, and assisted her breathing.

-On the second day, Starship doctors said that if she lived at all, Cleverley-Bisman would need to have at least both legs and most of her left hand amputated in order to save her life from gangrene.
-During the three weeks while doctors waited for demarcation between dead and living flesh to become clearer, her catheters became clogged several times and needed to be replaced with additional surgery.
-By the end of June, it was clear that all four limbs would need to be amputated.
-This was done on 2 July, amputating both legs and left arm "optimistically", through the knee joints, rather than above them, hoping to preserve the growth plates at the end of the long bones, which would allow for better use of prosthetics later in life.
+On the second day in hospital, her doctors predicted that, if she lived at all, Cleverley-Bisman would need to have at least both legs and most of her left hand amputated in order to save her life from gangrene.
+During the three weeks while doctors waited for the demarcation between dead and living flesh to become clearer, her catheters became clogged several times and needed to be replaced via additional surgery.
+By the end of June, it was clear that all four of her limbs would need to be amputated.
+This was done on 2 July, amputating both her legs and left arm, "optimistically" transecting the knee joints, rather than amputating above them, hoping to preserve the growth plates at the end of her long bones, which would allow for better use of prosthetics later in life.

-Cleverley-Bisman's parents helped the case to be publicised nationwide to raise parents' awareness of the speed of the disease, and to highlight the need for a vaccine.
-Charitable donors gave money to defray their expenses, beginning with NZ$1000 from the Jassy Dean Trust, set up in 1992 after another girl died from meningococcal disease.
+Cleverley-Bisman's parents helped her case to be publicised on national media, raising other parents' awareness of the virulent speed of the disease, and highlighting the need for a vaccine.
+Donors gave money to defray the Cleverley-Bismans' expenses, beginning with NZ$1000 from the Jassy Dean Trust, set up in 1992 in the aftermath of another girl dying from meningococcal disease.